opbi/toolchain/README.md

 #### Extension

-You can also create more decorators with [addHooks](https://github.com/opbi/toolchain/blob/master/src/decorators/helpers/add-hooks.js).
+You can easily create more hooks with [addHooks](https://github.com/opbi/toolchain/blob/master/src/decorators/helpers/add-hooks.js).
 Open source them aligning with the above standards are very encouraged.

 ---
 #### Decorators